A JOHOR FOOTBALL REVOLUTION

 The seismic rebuilding of football in Johor has seen Johor Darul Ta’zim FC (JDT) become a reputable force in the football circle, all since HRH Tunku Mahkota Ismail Ibni Sultan Ibrahim, Regent of Johor took charge ahead of the 2013 season.

 Today, JDT are one of Southeast Asia’s most ambitious clubs with facilities that rival some of the best teams in the continent and success has been ever-flowing.
-JDT have won a record six straight Malaysia Super League titles, four Charity Cups, 2016 FA Cup, two Malaysia Cups and the club’s crowning moment in Asia, the 2015 AFC Cup – a first for a club from East Asia, let alone Southeast Asia.
+JDT have won a record seven straight Malaysia Super League titles, five Charity Cups, 2016 FA Cup, two Malaysia Cups and the club’s crowning moment in Asia, the 2015 AFC Cup – a first for a club from East Asia, let alone Southeast Asia.

 The completion of the new state-of-the-art Sultan Ibrahim Stadium, AFC Champions League football and plans of an even more advanced training ground elevates the club to an even higher standing.
 Adopting a hands-on approach in operating the club, HRH Tunku Mahkota Ismail has been in the centre of the tremendous growth the JDT brand has enjoyed on and off the pitch.